canonical/tdx/README.md

 Cloud Service Providers’ (CSP) ability to provide managed cloud services without exposing tenant data to adversaries.
 For more information, see the [Intel TDX overview](https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/overview.html).

-This tech preview of Intel TDX on Ubuntu 24.04 provides base host OS, guest OS, and remote attestation functionalities.
+This tech preview of Intel TDX on Ubuntu provides base host OS, guest OS, and remote attestation functionalities.
+Two Ubuntu releases are currently supported for base host OS and guest OS:
+* Ubuntu Noble 24.04 LTS
+* Ubuntu Oracular 24.10

 Follow these instructions to setup the Intel TDX host, create a TD, boot the TD, and attest the integrity of the TD's execution environment.

 The host OS and TD setup can be cutomized by editing the global configuration file: `setup-tdx-config`.